-The top models in our investigation perform at around 68% accuracy on the test data set (Tab.
-1).
-The segmentation models predictions are approximately 20% more accurate than the classification models.
-The only concrete difference between these models is that the segmentation approaches can learn from the distribution of labels, which appears to be highly important to generalise to unknown regions.
+The top models in our investigation perform at around 68 % accuracy on the test data set (Table 1).
+The predictions of the segmentation models are approximately 20 % more accurate than those of the classification models.
+The only concrete difference between these models is that the segmentation approaches can learn from the distribution of labels, which appears to be highly important to generalise unknown regions.
 The centre-pixel classifiers show a much larger difference between test and training sets.
-Even the highest accuracies measured here are considerably lower than what many author's report for algorithms trained with human-made labels.
+Even the highest accuracies measured here are considerably lower than what many authors report for algorithms trained with human-made labels.
 To understand these discrepancies, we will discuss the main differences between these measured labels and human annotation.